skyscope-sentinel/Qelm/README.md

 ### Setup Virtual Environment

-It's recommended to use a virtual environment to manage dependencies.
+It's recommended to use a virtual environment to manage dependencies as it's easier to deal with issues.
+If you are sure of your capabilities then using a full environment is best.

 ```bash
 # Create a virtual environment named 'qiskit_env'